-- Provide certifications, if applicable. - Equipment Certification (i.e. Crane, Picker Unit) - Operator Certification (i.e. Crane, Picker Unit) - Trade Proficiency - Provide evidence that the workers have passed a Drug and Alcohol test within the last three (3) months when testing is an access requirement of the client.
-Do not provide the actual test results, only evidence it was done and negative results were achieved. - Provide evidence of a Safety Program that includes: - Preference will be given to those companies who have had their safety program audited externally (COR program). - All subcontractors will be required to submit a comprehensive Job Hazard Analysis for their scope of work prior to the start of any mobilization. - Specialized work subcontractors, vendors or direct service providers (DSP's) will ensure that they have detailed safe work practices, procedures or Codes of Practice documented, current and available on site when work is conducted - Provide evidence of appropriate safety training (ex.
-WHMIS GHS, TDG, H2S, First Aid CPR / AED, Fall Protection etc.) - A documented post job safety performance review will be done by FLINT and shared with the subcontractor. - The sub-contractor will participate in site orientations, safety meetings (all types) and Hazard Assessments. - Comply with the expectations of the Project and/or Facility Specific Safety Plan
+- Provide evidence of a Safety Program that includes: - Preference will be given to those companies who have had their safety program audited externally (COR program). - All subcontractors will be required to submit a comprehensive Job Hazard Analysis for their scope of work prior to the start of any mobilization. - Specialized work subcontractors, vendors or direct service providers (DSP's) will ensure that they have detailed safe work practices, procedures or Codes of Practice documented, current and available on site when work is conducted - Provide evidence of appropriate safety training (ex.
+WHMIS GHS, TDG, H2S, First Aid CPR / AED, Fall Protection etc.) - A documented post job safety performance review will be done by FLINT and shared with the subcontractor. - The subcontractor will participate in site orientations, safety meetings (all types) and Hazard Assessments. - Comply with the expectations of the Project and/or Facility Specific Safety Plan

-10.1.4 PERSONAL PROTECTIVE EQUIPMENT
+10.1.4 Personal Protective Equipment